djbakerman/sadai/README.md

 - Email and webhook alerts when anomalies are detected
 - Long-term storage of event embeddings in an SQLite database
 - Configurable parameters for threshold tuning and model optimization
+- Reinforcement Learning extension to optimally set the anomaly threshold value

 ## Components